PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 At least one primary motivation for their venture was the foresight that open computer communications would profoundly affect our world.
 As Diffie and Helmann note in 1976,

 > The development of computer controlled communication networks promises effortless and inexpensive contact between people or computers on opposite sides of the world, replacing  most mail and many excursions with telecommunications.
 For many applications these contacts must be made secure against both eavesdropping and the injection of illegitimate messages.
-At present, however, the solution of security problems lags well behind other areas of communications technology. *Contemporary cryptography is unable to meet the requirements, in that its use would impose such severe inconveniences on the system users, as to eliminate many of the benefits of teleprocessing.*<sup>[1](#footnote1)</sup>
+At present, however, the solution of security problems lags well behind other areas of communications technology. *Contemporary cryptography is unable to meet the requirements, in that its use would impose such severe inconveniences on the system users, as to eliminate many of the benefits of teleprocessing.* [1]

 The tenacity of Diffie, Hellman, and Merkle paid off.
 The first publication of their results was a paper by Diffie and Helmann in 1976 entitled “New Directions in Cryptography.”
 In it, they presented two original ways to address the key distribution and the key management problems.

 The first solution they offered was a remote *key-exchange protocol*, that is, a set of rules for the exchange of one or more symmetric keys over an insecure communication channel.
-This protocol is now known as *Diffie-Helmann key exchange* or *Diffie-Helmann-Merkle key exchange*.<sup>[2](#footnote2)</sup>
+This protocol is now known as *Diffie-Helmann key exchange* or *Diffie-Helmann-Merkle key exchange*.
+[2]

 With Diffie-Helmann key exchange, two parties first exchange some information publicly on an insecure channel such as the Internet.
 On the basis of that information they, then, independently create a symmetric key (or a pair of symmetric keys) for secure communication.
 While both parties create their keys independently, the information they shared publicly ensures that this key creation process yields the same result for the both of them.